cosmicjs/docs/src/graphql-api/README.md

----
-sidebar: auto
----

 # Cosmic JS GraphQL API

-Learn how to make requests to the Cosmic JS GraphQL API.

-## GraphQL API

-Connect to your Cosmic JS Bucket through GraphQL queries to the Cosmic JS API.
+Learn how to connect your Cosmic JS Bucket through GraphQL queries to the Cosmic JS API.

+## Parameters

 ### Required Parameters